li-yanhao/neif/README.md

 # Video Signal-Dependent Noise Estimation via Inter-frame Prediction

-This repo is the official implementation of the paper
+This repo is the official implementation of the ICIP paper
-"Video Signal-Dependent Video Noise Estimation via Inter-frame Prediction".
+"Video Signal-Dependent Video Noise Estimation via Inter-frame Prediction" and the IPOL paper "A signal-dependent video noise estimator via inter-frame signal suppression".

 ## Abstract